TobikoData/sqlmesh/docs/reference/model_configuration.md

 This page lists SQLMesh model configuration options and their parameters.

-Learn more about configuring SQLMesh model properties in the [model concepts overview page](../concepts/models/overview.md#model-properties).
+Learn more about specifying SQLMesh model properties in the [model concepts overview page](../concepts/models/overview.md#model-properties).

 ## General model properties